 Oprah Winfrey, another dropout who is a self-professed bookworm, created one of the most influential book clubs ever.

 Sidney Harman, who earned millions making audio equipment, could recite Shakespeare sonnets.

 Apple visionary Steve Jobs was a fan of the poet William Blake.

-What you'll find is that while reading makes you smarter and builds essential qualities for a strong business leader, like empathy and emotional intelligence.
+Reading makes you smarter and builds essential qualities for a strong business leader, like empathy and emotional intelligence.
 That's why 88 percent of the rich devote 30 minutes or more on a daily basis for self-improvement reading, according to Thomas Corley, author of "Rich Habits: The Daily Success Habits Of Wealthy Individuals."